AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/add-a-filter-to-a-scenario.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Add a filter to a scenario
+title: Add a filter to a scenario in Adobe Workfront Fusion
 description: In some scenarios, you need to work only with bundles that meet specific criteria.
 Filters can help you select those bundles easily.
 ---

-# Add a filter to a scenario
+# Add a filter to a scenario in Adobe Workfront Fusion

 In some scenarios, you need to work only with bundles that meet specific criteria.
 Filters can help you select those bundles easily.